arthur-qiu/arthur-qiu.github.io/_pages/about.md

   - /about.html
 ---

 I'm **Haonan Qiu (邱浩楠)**, the final year PhD student at NTU CCDS department, supervised by [Prof. Ziwei Liu](https://liuziwei7.github.io/).
 My research interests mainly focus on Artificial Intelligence Generated Content (AIGC).
-I have worked on various research topics related to video diffusion models, including longer video generation, higher-resolution generation, efficient generation, motion control, and ID personalization.
+I have worked on various research topics related to video diffusion models, including longer video generation, high-resolution visual generation, efficient generation, motion control, and customized generation.

 Prior to it, I received my bachelor degree from The Chinese University of Hong Kong, Shenzhen, majoring in computer science at School of Science and Engineering.